hellohaptik/docs_haptik/docs/bot-builder/basic/chat-middle.md

 ## Unstructured FAQ IVA guideline

 **Definition**: FAQs stand for frequently asked questions.
 Adding general FAQs to your bot is a great way to ensure that users receive answers to most of their basic questions alongside the more detailed user journeys that you have built.

 Examples:

 ![chatmiddle23](/assets/chatmiddle23.png)

 **Considerations**:

+- Download the FAQ guideline linked [**here**](/assets/Haptik_FAQ_Format.xlsx) to add and structure all your FAQs.

 - Always have follow-up QR options.
 Your user should have a way to move forward in the conversation.